Tag: season_1

 close

-• Healing Connections: The Organizer who Wove Community into Healthcare with Mary Driscoll
+• Healing Connections: The Organizer who Wove Community into Healthcare

-Healing Connections: The Organizer who Wove Community into Healthcare with Mary Driscoll
+Healing Connections: The Organizer who Wove Community into Healthcare

 We hear the inspiring story of Mary Driscoll, who repurposed the skills she acquired during community organizing for peace and civil rights to Cook County Hospital and the Illinois Department of Public Health.
 Through tireless advocacy and relationship-building, she built bridges between neighborhoods and public health systems—recognizing that sustainable healing begins with community connections.
 Epilogue by Dr. Ellen Mason, who, in the words of John Lewis, recognized Mary’s penchant for “Good Trouble”.